Problems I work on

 Sustainability as operating model design for a national retailer

-A leading multi-brand retailer with limited supply chain leverage needed a different sustainability strategy.
+A leading multi-brand retailer with limited supply-chain leverage needed a different sustainability strategy.
 The insight: lead through customer engagement, not upstream influence.
-Built strategy around that reality, then embedded sustainability roles and capabilities into the agile operating model.
-Sustainability connected to what the business could actually influence.
+We built the strategy around that reality, then embedded sustainability roles and capabilities directly into the retailer's agile operating model — so the work ran at the pace of the business rather than alongside it.
+Sustainability connected to what the business could actually influence, and to how it already worked.

 Business design for advanced therapy manufacturing.

-Advised on the business design for a £10M advanced gene therapy facility — reviewing operating model and customer proposition plans, identifying where the design needed to change.
+Advised on the business design for a £10.6m advanced gene therapy facility — reviewing the operating model and customer proposition plans, and identifying where the design needed to change before build.
 The centre opened for business in 2023.